 Primary biliary cirrhosis (PBC), now known as primary biliary cholangitis, is a chronic disease that leads to permanent liver scarring and poor liver function.
-Advanced biliary cirrhosis can lead to internal bleeding, swelling from fluid build- up, and life-threatening infections.
+Advanced biliary cirrhosis can lead to internal bleeding, swelling from fluid buildup, and life-threatening infections.
 While the cause of PBC isn't entirely known, doctors consider it to be an autoimmune disease.
 Alcohol consumption isn't thought to be a factor in developing PBC.